bibhuty-did-this/MySolutions/TurnBasedGameAIEngine/Notes.md

       * Example:
         * Config cloning with complex configurations
         * Similar object cloning where diff in minimal
+    * _**Iterator Design Pattern:**_
+      * The Iterator Design Pattern simplifies how you interact with collections by separating the logic of iteration from the structure of the collection itself.
+This pattern encapsulates the iteration logic within a separate object (the Iterator), which you can use to move through the collection without exposing its internal details.
+      * **Why Use the Iterator Pattern?**
+        * Imagine you have different types of collections (like an ArrayList, Set, or Tree), each with its own way of storing and managing data.
+Without the Iterator pattern, you’d need to know the specific structure of each collection to iterate over it.
+This violates the Single Responsibility Principle, because you’d be mixing iteration logic with collection logic.
+With the Iterator pattern:
+          * You can traverse a collection without exposing its internal implementation.
+          * The client code doesn’t need to know whether the collection is an array, list, tree, etc.
+          * It provides a consistent interface to traverse different types of collections.
+    * _**DRY Principle:**_ **D**on't **R**epeat **Y**ourself
+      * Don't overfit in the name of DRY principle and messup the entire codebase
     * **Unit Test:**
       * Add test to check behaviour of `GamePlay`
         * **Iteration 1:** Added tests according to hard-coded algorithms of AI engine.
 Although it check 2 out of 3 principles i.e **_Readble_** and **_Correct_**, but it fails terribly when it comes to being **_Extensible_**.
 Since we've hardcoded the moves of the human we are assuming that at every next step the AI won't go there, that's totally wrong.